Prisscillia/fresh-socks4/README.md

 > Requests Lists of Reponsive addreses back from https://hidemy.nam/api
 >
 > Formats List for Proxychains.conf file ie. {protocol address port}

+# Quick Warnings
+> This Jawn is slow, takes a full 1.8 minute sleep for the API to finish checking the IP addrs
+>
+>

+# To Do List
+> Check if we have tor enabled in our proyxychains.conf; check status of tor if yes; bring it up if not running
+>
+> Regex to know imperically we are at the end of "proxychains.conf" snip & append from there
+>
+> Find a faster way to check hosts for aliveness, maybe smaller payloads distributed to more apis ?
+>

 # There are fun and easy options to customize this script that I would encourage
 > Trimming your proxychains.conf of old proxies